knallbumm/sz-deployment-charts/charts/smunzl-deployment/README.md

 ## Chart Configuration Parameters

-The following table lists the configurable parameters of the chart and its default values.
+The following table lists the configurable parameters of the chart and its default values (generated with [helm-docs](https://github.com/norwoodj/helm-docs)).

 ## Values